You reach into your pocket to text a friend and your heart sinks. Your phone isn't there!

 If you have access to Google Chrome, just sign into your Google account and search "find my phone” in Google.

 At the top of the results, you’ll see a window with last location of your phone and options to ring the phone or lock it down.

-The first link in the search results, Android Device Manager will allow you to add a lock message and call prompt to your phone or perform a remote reset of the phone as well.
+The first link in the search results, Google Find my Device will allow you to add a lock message and call prompt to your phone or perform a remote reset of the phone as well.

 Don't have a browser handy but have an Android tablet or backup phone?
-You can install the Android Device Manager app from Google Play to access the same features.
+You can install the Google Find My Device from Google Play to access the same features.